How to Convert Excel to Google Sheets (Step-by-Step)

 You will now have two copies of the same file – one in Excel format and another in Google Sheets format.

-So even if you make any changes to this Google Sheet file, your original .xls file will remain unchanged.
-That’s how to turn Excel into Google Sheet files.
+So, even if you make any changes to this Google Sheet file, your original .xls file will remain unchanged.
+And that’s how you can turn Excel into Google Sheet files.

 You can set your Google Drive to automatically convert subsequent uploads of Excel files to Google Sheet format.

-2. Click on the gear icon on the top right.
+2. Click on the “Settings” (gear) icon on the top right.

 Click on the gear icon in Google Drive